AdobeDocs/workfront.nl-NL/help/quicksilver/manage-work/projects/define-a-business-case/budget-resources-in-business-case.md

   -->

 <!--
-  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For information about the access needed to budget resources, see <a href="../../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md" class="MCXref xref">Access needed to budget resources in&nbsp;Adobe Workfront</a>.</p>
+  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For information about the access needed to budget resources, see <a href="../../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md" class="MCXref xref">Access needed to budget resources in Adobe Workfront</a>.</p>
   -->

 <!--